-Funding risks
+7. Funding risks

-- Financial mismatch The risk that Fund assets fail to grow in line with the developing cost of meeting the liabilities. - Changing demographics The risk that longevity improves and other demographic factors change, increasing the cost of Fund benefits. - Systemic risk The possibility of an interlinked and simultaneous failure of several asset classes and/or Investment

-Managers, possibly compounded by financial 'contagion', resulting in an increase in the cost of meeting the Fund's liabilities.
+- Financial mismatch The risk that Fund assets fail to grow in line with the developing cost of meeting the liabilities. - Changing demographics The risk that longevity improves and other demographic factors change, increasing the cost of Fund benefits. - Systemic risk The possibility of an interlinked and simultaneous failure of several asset classes and/or investment managers, possibly compounded by financial 'contagion', resulting in an increase in the cost of meeting the Fund's liabilities. - Employer risk The risk that employers cannot pay the required contributions either because employer financial viability reduces or because contribution requirements increase too quickly or too far.